RikaResource/.github/profile/README.md

 ## 👩‍💻 Useful resources

 You can take a peek at the wikis of public repositories belonging to the organization for more information on the particular repositories.
-Check out our [discord](https://discord.gg/7e5PAqnbdp) for more personal interactions, you can also ask questions there.
+Join the [discord](https://discord.gg/7e5PAqnbdp) server for more personal interactions, you can also ask questions there.

 Here is a [wiki](https://github.com/RikaRelief/.github/wiki) highlighting some information about the organization and the platform.
 And some other interesting entries.